SUU Seal (for official use only)

 2. Requesting an Accommodation

-1. A student must voluntarily disclose their Disability to the Coordinator of Services for Students with Disabilities (hereinafter “the Coordinator”) and provide adequate documentation as part of their request for Accommodation.
+1. A student must voluntarily disclose their Disability to the University Disability Resource Center (DRC) staff and provide adequate documentation as part of their request for Accommodation.
 The adequacy of documentation is based on the following:

 1. Essential Elements: